aws-samples/iceberg-streaming-examples/README.md

 Get the packaged application from the releases tab on the repo [link](https://github.com/aws-samples/iceberg-streaming-examples/releases/tag/auto-compaction-0.1), then upload the `jar` to the ```jars``` directory on the s3 bucket.
 The ```warehouse``` will be the place where the Iceberg Data and Metadata will live and ```checkpoint``` will be used for Structured Streaming checkpointing mechanism.

+## Setup the Glue database and setup EMR Serverless application

 Create a Database in the AWS Glue Data Catalog with the name ```bigdata```.

 You need to create an EMR Serverless application with ```default settings for batch jobs only```, application type ```Spark``` release version ```7.1.0``` and ```x86_64``` as architecture, enable ```Java 17``` as runtime, enable ```AWS Glue Data Catalog as metastore```